 And now we have breaking news!
 Surfing Sea Ranch or any other break in California is a must-do activity on September 20!

 In a recent decision by our Golden State legislature, September 20 will be a day to celebrate our iconic California surfing lifestyle and honor the history, culture, and future of the sport.

 Senate Concurrent Resolution 122 (SCR 122), was proposed by California State Senator Janet Nguyen and unanimously approved by all members of the state’s upper house.
 The resolution says the holiday will also celebrate the sport and protecting the “beach and ocean environments.”

 The fall is the best season for surfing around Sonoma County.
 The weather stabilizes providing some of the cleanest conditions for excellent surf days.

 The other three seasons are not as forgiving.
 Winter months produce awe-inspiring northwest swells that may top 20 feet in the winter months, rendering most spots unsurfable.
 Later spring is plagued by onshore winds and variable swells, while summer is relatively quiet.
 Summer’s only blessing is the water does warm up a little and strong south swells will filter into the area.

 Sick Day, Holiday, or YOLO Day- Hit the Surf Day

 Notably missing in the resolution is any mention of getting the day off, so telling your boss you skipped work to celebrate California Surfing Day might not be the wisest approach.

 We recommend you first put in for a Mental Health Day or Vacation Time while there’s still time.
-As we noted in our blog post, Here’s to Taking a Vacation Day 54 percent of Americans who still did not use all their vacation time last year.
+As we noted in our blog post, Here’s to Taking a Vacation Day, 54 percent of Americans did not use all their vacation time last year.
 These workers left a collective 662 million vacation days on the table.